After creating a virtual machine in the

 Access a Virtual Machine in the VMware Host Client You can access the virtual machines on the host that you are logged in to, to configure the virtual machine hardware and options, to perform administrative tasks, and to perform basic troubleshooting tasks.

-Power On or Power Off a Virtual Machine in the VMware Host Client The basic power operations for a virtual machine are powering it on and powering it off.
-You can power on a stopped virtual machine and power off a running virtual machine.
+Power States of a Virtual Machine in the VMware Host Client The basic power operations for a virtual machine include powering on, powering off, suspending, and reset.

 Use Virtual Machine Column Configuration in the VMware Host Client The virtual machines panel in the VMware Host Client allows you to configure the information that you want to display.
 You can show or hide different columns, such as status, used space, host name, host CPU, and so on.